 - Prof. Dr. Axel Janke (Speaker, Senckenberg),

-- Prof. Dr. Markus Pfenninger (Co-Speaker, Senckenberg),
+- Prof. Dr. Markus Pfenninger (Co-Initiator, Senckenberg),

 - PD Dr. Steffen Pauls (Co-Speaker, Senckenberg),